aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object.md

 <code>allow_ungated_transfer: bool</code>
 </dt>
 <dd>
- Object transferring is a common operation, this allows for disabling and enabling transfers bypassing the use of a TransferRef.
+ Object transferring is a common operation, this allows for disabling and enabling<br/> transfers bypassing the use of a TransferRef.
 </dd>
 <dt>
 <code>transfer_events: event::EventHandle&lt;object::TransferEvent&gt;</code>